Today is Wednesday, June 18, 2025

 Click here

-One thing you learn early to do in a small place is not to listen to rumours, so when I heard a rumour that a far-off neighbour at the top of Sproxton Lane had died in a motorcycle accident in Thailand I did just that: I ignored it!
+One thing you learn early to do in a small place is not to listen to rumours, so when I heard a rumour that a far-off neighbour at the top of Sproxton Lane had died in a motorcycle accident in Laos I did just that: I ignored it!

 That neighbour was Maté Bitunjac, a keen fisherman who had come down from Canberra to retire at Nelligen.
 That was sometime in 2007, since when he had caught a lot of fish but also a lot of flak from busy-body neighbours which made him decide to sell up again in late 2021.